2014 April 21 Monday - Timebank planning meeting & potluck dinner

 Membership in our timebank is free and open to everyone, and participation is growing slowly but surely... currently we have more than 200 members, including 3 organizations, and around 60 members using the website for networking and trading (see the word cloud below).

 Our website is a live-online member-based community directory for finding people, services offered and wanted, and other resources.
-The online software is easy to use and easy to learn, and it's securely accessible with any web browser, new or old, on your desktop, laptop, tablet or mobile device (iphones androids etc).
+The online software is easy to use and easy to learn, and it's securely accessible with any web browser on your desktop, laptop, tablet or mobile device (iphones androids etc).

 A Timebank is a group of people who trade an hour of work for an hour of work - everyone's time is valued equally.
 The hours are recorded in the timebank software so we can trade them around the timebank community.
 Timebanking is a great way for people to exchange assistance and help build healthy communities.